-We are an "emerging growth company," as defined in the U.S. Jumpstart Our Business Startups Act of 2012 (the "JOBS Act") and will be subject to reduced public company reporting requirements.
+We are an emerging growth company, as defined in the U.S. Jumpstart Our Business Startups Act of 2012, or the JOBS Act, and, as such, have elected to comply with certain reduced public company reporting requirements.

-Investing in our Class A Ordinary Shares involves a high degree of risk.
-See "Risk Factors" beginning on page 13 of this prospectus for a discussion of information that should be considered in connection with an investment in our Class A Ordinary Shares.
+Investing in the Class A Ordinary Shares involves a high degree of risk.
+See "Risk Factors" beginning on page 13 of this prospectus.